Rkomi98/PersonalProjects/Schacchi/README.md

    npm run deploy
    ```

-   Alternatively, configure GitHub Actions to deploy from the `dist` folder.

-## License
+## 📄 License

-MIT
+Distributed under the MIT License.
+See `LICENSE` for more information.